Multimedia

 MM 232.
 3D Modeling and Animation.
 3 Credits.

-Provides an introduction to creating, editing, and analyzing 3D models.
-Develops foundational skills to work with, and navigate the digital 3D modeling workspace to create 3D objects.
-Examines basic elements of the 3D development of modeling, texturing, lighting, animating, and rendering.
-Prerequisite: MM 130 or instructor permission, and (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
+Introduces creating, editing, and analyzing 3D models.
+Develops foundational skills to navigate and utilize a 3D modeling workspace to create 3D objects.
+Introduces basic principles of 3D modeling, texturing, lighting, animating, and rendering.
+Prerequisites: MM 112 or instructor permission, (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 MM 233.
 3D Character Modeling and Animation.
 3 Credits.

-Introduces high-end digital sculpting and painting techniques used to create models, normal maps, and layered polygon textures.
-Develops skills using current industry tools and techniques utilized in professional game asset creation.
+Introduces digital character modeling, texturing, and animation.
+Develops skills using current industry tools and techniques.
+Produce and present professional rigged, animated, and textured character models.
 Prerequisites: MM 232 or instructor permission.
 Audit available.

 MM 235.
 Video Editing.
 4 Credits.